fenggo/I-ReaxFF/examples/example_ch4h2o/Readme.md

 ```

 the value after "loss" are losses of energy per atom, and the value behind "force" are losses of forces per atom, the loss of force smaller than 0.1
 is enough for reaction simulations.
-However, the smaller this value is, the higher precision the potential will has, you can train the loss force as small as you can.
+However, the smaller this value is, the higher precision the potential will have, you can train the loss force as small as you can.

 ### II.
 Add new data (structure) to the current training data-set